 - LGPS Central Limited has been established to manage investment assets on behalf of nine Local Government Pension Schemes (LGPS) funds across the Midlands.
-It is jointly owned in equal shares by the eight administering authorities participating in the LGPS Central Pool, of which Staffordshire County Council, as the administering authority for Staffordshire Pension Fund, is one of the shareholders. - The Fund had £1.315m invested in share capital and £0.685m in a loan to LGPS Central at 31 March 2023 (31 March 2022, £1.315m and £0.685m, respectively) and was owed interest of £0.047m on the loan to LGPSC on the same date (31 March 2022, £0.032m). - During 2022/2023 the Fund disinvested £127m from the Global Equities fund and invested a further £139.6m in the Corporate Bond Fund and also a new investment of £126.9m in the Global Sustainable Fund. - The Fund incurred £1.160m in respect of Governance, Operator Running and Product Development costs in connection with LGPS Central Limited in 2022/2023 (£1.050m in 2021/2022).
+It is jointly owned in equal shares by the eight administering authorities participating in the LGPS Central Pool, of which Staffordshire County Council, as the administering authority for Staffordshire Pension Fund, is one of the shareholders. - The fund had £1.315m invested in share capital and £0.685m in a loan to LGPS Central at 31 March 2024 (31 March 2023, £1.315m and £0.685m, respectively) and was owed interest of £0.065m on the loan to LGPSC on the same date (31 March 2023, £0.047m). - During 2023/2024 the Fund made initial investments of £105m and £299.9m in a Multi Asset Credit fund and a climate Factor Based Fund respectively, along with a further £37m investment in the Low Carbon Global Factor Based Fund. - Staffordshire County Council as the Administering Authority of the Staffordshire Pension fund has guaranteed a share of the pension liability relating to employees of LGPS Central Ltd that transferred into the company on creation, If this guarantee is called this will be funded by the Pension Fund. - The Fund incurred £1.349m in respect of Governance, Operator Running and Product Development costs in connection with LGPS Central Limited in 2023/2024 (£1.160m in 2022/2023).